replicatedhq/replicated-docs/docs/intro-replicated.md

 # What is Replicated?

-Replicated is an enterprise software distribution platform that lets you package and update your application using Kubernetes manifests or Helm charts, and securely distribute your application to diverse customer environments.
-This includes on-premises, including air gapped environments, and cloud environments.
-For customers who do not have an existing Kubernetes cluster, Replicated provisions a new cluster on the customer's VM where it can then install the application
+Replicated is an enterprise software distribution platform that lets you package and update your application using Kubernetes manifests or Helm charts, and securely distribute your application to Kubernetes clusters in diverse customer environments.

+Environments include on-premises (including air gapped) and cloud hosted Kubernetes clusters.
+For customers who do not have an existing Kubernetes cluster, Replicated provisions a new cluster on a customer's virtual machine (VM), where the application is then installed.

+To learn more about Replicated, see [Intro to Replicated: 20 Ways We Help](https://www.youtube.com/watch?v=2eOh7CofY3Q&t=779s) video.

+## Feature Overview

 As a vendor, you can customize your deployment with features such as preflight checks, support bundles, status informers, versions, role-based access control (RBAC), and other custom resources.
 Replicated supports various image registry options.
-You can customize the user-facing configuration screen and brand the admin console.
+You can customize the user-facing configuration screen, brand the admin console, and provide release notes.
 Team management options include using RBAC, multi-factor authentication, auto-join, and Google or SAML authentication.

-End customers can manage, update, configure, monitor, backup and restore, and troubleshoot their application instance using either the Replicated admin console or the kots CLI.

-To learn more about Replicated, see [Intro to Replicated: 20 Ways We Help](https://www.youtube.com/watch?v=2eOh7CofY3Q&t=779s) video.
+End customers can configure, update, and manage the application in the Replicated app manager user interfaces.
+For example, customers can monitor the application, manage their registry settings, push their configuration to a GitOps workflow, manage user access, schedule backups, and generate support bundles that they can optionally upload to your support portal.

 ## Replicated Components